zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_deploy.md

   -h, --help                 help for deploy
-      --set stringToString   Specify deployment variables to set on the command line (KEY=value) (default []) --sget string          Path to public sget key file for remote packages signed via cosign --shasum --insecure    Shasum of the package to deploy.
-Required if deploying a remote package and --insecure is not provided
+      --set stringToString   Specify deployment variables to set on the command line (KEY=value) (default []) --sget string          Path to public sget key file for remote packages signed via cosign --shasum string        Shasum of the package to deploy.
+Required if deploying a remote package and "--insecure" is not provided
 ```

 ### Options inherited from parent commands